rupl/chrisruppel.com/_posts/travel/2015-08-14-ann-arbor-michigan.md

 - gridtype: flex-3
 - src: ann-arbor-1.jpg
   alt: Picture of friends canoeing on a river.
-  comment: 'A pelfie of the five of us.
+  comment: A pelfie of the five of us.
 We stopped under a bridge to escape the sun for a while.
-From left to right: Karin, Jordan, Eric, Annette, Chris.'
+From left to right — Karin, Jordan, Eric, Annette, Chris.
   type: wide
   bgpad: 24%
 - src: ann-arbor-2.jpg